Don't Turn Your Back on Domestic Violence

 Art therapy groups to process the trauma resulting from domestic abuse during the corona crisis.
 We have excellent experience in this area from previous similar projects and we view art therapy as a powerful antidote to the hardships facing our clients.

-The wall of silence surrounding sensitive domestic issues in the Orthodox community has long been seen as an impediment to a overcoming the problem.
-A decade ago, most Haredi community leaders rarely spoke openly about violence against women.
+The wall of silence surrounding sensitive domestic issues in the Orthodox community has long been seen as an impediment to overcoming the problem.
+A decade ago, most Haredi (strictly Orthodox) community leaders rarely spoke openly about violence against women.
 Instead, the rabbis would deal with cases of domestic abuse privately; only rarely would they make referrals to professionals or recommend divorce.

 “It’s always easier to say that the problem does not exist in our community,” said Rabbi Asher Weiss, an Ultra-Orthodox rabbi who recommends Yad Sarah’s services and advocates for its work.
 “Denial and secrecy are easier coping methods than looking at our sins.
 Some people deny reality, and some people think they can deal with the issues alone in the community.
 But over the years more and more people began accepting this reality.”